logo

-Real Time Modernization of Legacy Applications
+Real Time Modernisation of Legacy Applications

 With Technology Journalist and Editor Mark Chillingworth moderating, the speakers of the roundtable debate include: